abdukhaledi/abdukhaledi/README.md

 🌱 &nbsp;I'm on track for learning more about Networks for the CCNA certification.\
 💬 &nbsp;Feel free to reach out to me for volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at eng.ahkhaledi@gmail.com!
 I'll respond as soon as possible.\
-📄 &nbsp;Please have a look at my [Resume](https://abdukhaledi.github.io/) for more details about me.
-I'm open to feedback and suggestions!
+📄 &nbsp;Please have a look at my [Resume](https://github.com/abdukhaledi/abdukhaledi/files/7822004/Abdulrahman_Khaledi_Resume.pdf) for more details about me.
 <!-- ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\ -->
 ## ⚡ Tech Stack
 Here are a few things I've picked up along my learning journey.

 ![RaspberryPi](https://img.shields.io/badge/-Raspberry%20Pi-C51A4A?style=for-the-badge&logo=Raspberry-Pi)
 ![Ardouino](https://img.shields.io/badge/-Arduino-00979D?style=for-the-badge&logo=Arduino&logoColor=white)